Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: Final Conclusions

 \section{Final Conclusions}

 We set out in this work to improve semi-analytical modeling of finite targets by leveraging the accuracy of detailed ALE3D simulations.
-By first studying hydrodynamic behaviours of the early-time impact response to half-space targets, we were able to define an improved definition of a starting condition for pristine hemi-headed projectiles.
+By first studying hydrodynamic behaviors of the early-time impact response to half-space targets, we were able to define an improved definition of a starting condition for pristine hemi-headed projectiles.
 The new stagnation-pressure condition employed gives new insight into early post-shock conditions for such penetration events.
-With a new initialization of the projectile defined we then set about improving the modeling of finite target effects.
-By computing the velocity and plasticity wave propagation in a hydro-simulated finite target we numerically quantified a phase delay of which seems to be crucial to account for the effects of wave transit in the shock propagation through a finite target.
+With a new initialization of the projectile defined, we then set about improving the modeling of finite target effects.
+By computing the velocity and plasticity wave propagation in a hydro-simulated finite target we numerically quantified a phase delay of which is crucial to accounting for the effects of wave transit through a thin finite target.
+Comparison against a thick-target test data further improved the model by validating the choice to omit a specific projectile recovery phase within the model.
 Incorporating such effects allowed us to capture both the timing of transition to projectile recovery and nose recovery velocity profile in time.
 The results demonstrate a marked improvement over the original Walker finite target penetration model, without the need for additional parameters or numerically intensive operations.

-The agreement attained by these two corrections is such that it encourages a re-interpreting of the original Walker half-space model.
+The agreement attained by these three corrections is such that it encourages a re-interpreting of the original Walker half-space model.
 That model is centered around a steady state condition of penetration that is unconcerned about early time with no finite target effects.
 Despite this, our fixes summarize to applying this model, both immediately following impact, and also beyond the time when the original finite model would have started to bulge and weaken the target domain.
 Fundamentally these applications are in conflict with the half-space model assumptions.